akaleeroy/collapse-lingo/README.md

 > Another often overlooked fact is that a wholesale conversion to electric cars will destroy the market for gasoline.
 Nobody is even suggesting getting rid of diesel trucks or construction equipment, emergency diesel generators or locomotives, or ships which run on bunker fuel, or having jet aircraft burn anything other than jet fuel, so petroleum distillates will still be in high demand.
 But they will now be twice as expensive.
 You see, roughly half of what can be usefully produced from a barrel of crude oil is what ends up being blended and marketed as gasoline.
 If that half of each oil barrel can’t be sold, the prices of the remaining liquid fuels will double, as will freight rates.
 This will trigger a recession that will, among other things, destroy demand for electric cars.
 If gasoline prices drop through the floor and electricity rates shoot through the roof, what sane person would choose an electric car? **And so it turns out that converting to electric cars is a good way to… not convert to electric cars.**

 – [Dmitry Orlov - A Walk in the Garden of Unintended Consequences](https://www.patreon.com/posts/11312602)

+## Elite panic

+elite panic
+:    _when people in positions of power fear the loss of their power and so overreact in violent ways._

+> But scientists and historians who study catastrophes for a living have long known that there is, in fact, very little antisocial behavior that takes place after disasters.
+Rebecca Solnit’s extraordinary book _A Paradise Built in Hell_ describes in great detail the collective sense of “immersion in the moment and solidarity with others” that follows large-scale calamities.
+The common person rises to the situation to help other people, and there can be a profound experience of well-being, inventiveness, and flexibility.
+In fact, the worst effects in the aftermath of disasters come when institutions try to impose top-down organization, as the military might.
+The presumption of mass chaos, looting, murders, rapes—this comes from something disaster scientists call **“elite panic,”** when people in positions of power fear the loss of their power and so overreact in violent ways.
+Solnit quotes the sociologist Kathleen Tierney’s description of the phenomenon:
+> > fear of social disorder; fear of poor, minorities and immigrants; obsession with looting and property crime; willingness to resort to deadly force; and actions taken on the basis of rumor.

+– [[Letter from Saluda] Waiting for the End of the World, by Lauren Groff | Harper's Magazine](https://harpers.org/archive/2020/03/waiting-for-the-end-of-the-world-lauren-groff/)

 ## Embodied energy